ZHE-SAPI/CostFilter-AD/README.md

 💬 We are currently finalizing them, so please stay tuned and feel free to discuss!

+# Notes
+1. Some key parameters, such as the learning rate of the costfilter network (3DUNET), can be set to 0.001 or 0.0001.
+The former may lead to more stable training.
+2. Please adjust according to your task.
+The value of args.lamda ranges from 0 to 1 and can be tuned based on your task for better results.
+3. We report metrics corresponding to the best epoch's pth file.

 # 📚 Cite

 If you find our work helpful, please consider **citing our paper** and giving us a ⭐.
 Thank you!